MicroStrategy/embedding-sdk-docs/docs/embed-report-page/embed-report-properties.md

 The application in MicroStrategy has two categories:

 - If the application selects the Library home page as its home screen, the Library home page is embedded with the application's configuration.
-- If the application selects a dossier as its home screen, the embedding fails and an error occurs.
+- If the application selects a dashboard as its home screen, the embedding fails and an error occurs.

 #### Required?